JankariTech/blog/src/assets/UnitTestingVueComponents/UnitTestingVueComponents.md

 #### Installation
 There are various options for the installation of VTU.
 Please refer to the [official VTU docs](https://vue-test-utils.vuejs.org/installation/#installation "official VTU docs") for detailed information on how to install and configure VTU.

 VueJS projects will already have a bundler set up for the development.
 So one thing I would suggest for the installation is please do not set up a different compiler or transformer system for the tests and the source code.
 This will only increase the project complexity and packages dependency.
-For example: if you're using `babel` for the source code, use the same for the tests too.
+For example, if you're using `babel` for the source code, use the same for the tests too.

 #### Writing Tests
 With VTU, we can write our tests using `describe`, `it`, `test`.
 Similarly, hooks can be implemented under `before`, `beforeEach`, `after` and `afterEach`.
 And, for assertions, `expect` is also already bundled.
 Great!